ocaml/ocaml.org/data/tutorials/getting-started/gs_05_opam_switch.md

 ---
-id: opam-switch
+id: opam-switch-introduction
-title: Introduction to opam Switch
+title: Introduction to opam Switches
 description: |
   This page will give you a brief introduction to opam switches, what they're used for, and how to creat them.
 category: "Getting Started"